wevm/wagmi/site/vue/api/composables/useBytecode.md

 # useBytecode

-Hook for retrieving the bytecode at an address.
+Composable for retrieving the bytecode at an address.

 ## Import